Monday, November 14, 2016

 Family friend, Stanley Esquibel in the adobe house where I was born.

 As the music begins, I cross the pasture near the dance hall with my flashlight.
-There are two horses grazing nearby.
+Two horses are grazing nearby.
 I sure hope they leave my gear alone continuing towards the church, laughter, and the bright lights.

 “I have a special request,” as the lead musician leans over to hear what I say.
 “Please dedicate the next song to Ernie Griego.
 He is recovering from knee surgery in Barstow and could not come here this year.”
 He shakes his head, and the announcement is made.